aliahhlim/login-app/README.md

 Next, in the app folder, you can see a page.tsx file which is the initial sign-up page, .env.local file, followed by a few other folders:-

 1. Folder 'components'
-   - This folder holds the carousel and tables used in other pages (exported to page.tsx for signup, login and homepage).
+   - This folder holds the carousel and tables used in other pages (exported to page.tsx for signup, login, homepage and view page).
 2. Folder 'users'
    - This folder holds page.tsx file which is the log-in page to access the homepage.
 3. Folder 'homepage'
    - This folder have a page.tsx file for the homepage and two subfolders named 'form' containing the application form page.tsx file.
-Another subfolder named 'view' containing the view page.tsx file. to view selected company details table.
+Another subfolder named 'view' containing '[ companyId ]' folder that holds the view page.tsx file. to view selected company details table.
 4. Folder 'backend'
    - only contains .env file.
 5. Folder 'api'